Fooeybar/FLog/README.md

 FLog is designed for print logging,

-FLog can be enabled to attach to a socket, read the console.log, or utilize a parent-child structure with other FLogs.
+FLog can be enabled to attach to a socket, read the console.log, and utilize a parent-child structure with other FLogs.

 Create a new FLog by:<br/>
       const FLog=require('./FLog');<br/>